OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 ## Multi-module
 Gradle multi-project builds are not supported at this time.

 Liberty Tools does offer a level of support for Maven, multi-module projects.
 Rather than attempt to fully model the multi-project build, we make a heuristic "best guess" at the project structure, and allow the user to edit and customize the start command used.
-Liberty Tols also might offer a choice of dashboard entries, one for the top-level, aggregate module and one for a specific server module.
+Liberty Tools also might offer a choice of dashboard entries, one for the top-level, aggregate module and one for a specific server module.
 The top-level module dashboard entry might not be usable in the case that Liberty dev mode is not able to guess the right starting module on its own, in which case the server module entry can provide a useful starting point instead.
 For more information, see the [Liberty Maven plugin multi-module documentation ](https://github.com/OpenLiberty/ci.maven/blob/main/docs/dev.md#multiple-modules).

-## Known problems and limitations
+## Common Issues

-For an updated list of known problems and limitations, see [this wiki article](https://github.com/OpenLiberty/liberty-tools-eclipse/wiki/Known-Problems-and-Limitations).
+For an updated list of commonly-seen issues, see [this wiki article](https://github.com/OpenLiberty/liberty-tools-eclipse/wiki/Common-Issues).